co119/Standards/processes/estimating/README.md

 * Costing received by 3 p.m.
 Monday-Thursday will be turned around the same day with the exception of special circumstances.
 Costing received after 3 p.m.
 Monday-Thursday will be turned around by the end of the business next day.
 In the case of special circumstances, a new due date will be agreed upon by the requestor and the estimator.
 * Costing received by noon Friday will be turned around the same day with the exception of special circumstance.
 Costing received after 3 p.m.
 Friday will be turned around by the end of the business next day.
 In the case of special circumstances, a new due date will be agreed upon by the requestor and the estimator.

+### Addendum: 1X Estimating

+For December, the DEV team will be costing for 1 hr. on Tuesdays and Thursdays.